DIPlib/diplib.github.io/download_2.9.md

 <h1>Download <i>DIPlib</i> and <i>DIPimage</i> version 2.9</h1>

+Version 2.9 of *DIPlib* and *DIPimage* is no longer supported, but is still available though this page.

 The links below can be used to obtain a non-commercial license.
 This license is free, and can be used by students and staff in a University research project *without* an industrial sponsor.
 If you need to obtain the commercial license for version 2.9 or older of *DIPlib* and *DIPimage*, please contact <a href="mailto:license@diplib.org">license@diplib.org</a>.
+This version is not open source.
+Version 3 of the library and toolbox are open source.

 You may download and use *DIPimage* and *DIPlib* after complying with the following three terms of use:
 1. I agree to all terms in the [license agreement](#license).